benc-uk/rayscale/README.md

 # Core Components (Microservices)
-RayScale is comprised of two independent microservices, both written in Node.js using TypeScript.
-All interaction to/from these services is via REST API.
+RayScale is comprised of two separate microservices, the *Controller* and the *Tracers*.
+Both are written in Node.js using TypeScript, and all interaction to/from these services is via REST API (using Express).

 RayScale is intended to be run with a single *Controller* and one or more *Tracers* (either on the same machine as the controller (each on different TCP ports) or elsewhere on the network).
 Tracers can be started & stopped at any point, more added etc. and the *Controller* keeps track of tracers via health checks much like a network load balancer.